 - Certificate of Amendment – Must be submitted if a corporation wishes to make changes to its Articles of Incorporation.

-How Much Does It Cost to Start a Business in California?
+The Cost to Start a Business in California

 From a registration and compliance standpoint, below are some of the current costs the state charges for various filings (as of this article’s date of publication):

 - Articles of Organization (with certified copy)– $75.00

 - Statement of Information Initial Report – $20.00